zakimjz/zakimjz.github.io/pages/courses/mlib/assign1.md

 For the MLP model, the only difference is that the 2d input ($101\times 4$) will have to be flattened into 404d vector.
 Then pass it to the hidden layer, and apply relu activation.
+You can also try to add in a dropout layer at this point.
 However, before feeding the output of the hidden layer to the output layer, you must concatenate the accessibility value.
 So if you are using hidden dimension of 128, then after concatenating the accessibility value, it will become a 129d vector, which should be fed